kodeannn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $((`echo $PATH | grep -o ":/" | wc -l`+ 1)) - commnad that counts the number of directories in the PATH printenv - lists environment variables set - a commmand that lists all local variables environment vsrisbles and functions
+echo $((`echo $PATH | grep -o ":/" | wc -l`+ 1)) - commnad that counts the number of directories in the PATH printenv - lists environment variables set - a commmand that lists all local variables environment vsrisbles and functions BEST="School" - a command that creates a new  local variable